-4.9 Comparative Analysis
+Comparative Analysis

-Table 7 highlights a comprehensive imples on of the proposed Hybrid ConvViT model to existing state-of-the-art models published in the literature for the existing pest classification tasks.
+Table 7 highlights a comprehensive comparison of the proposed Hybrid ConvViT model to existing state-of-the-art models published in the literature for the existing pest classification tasks.
 The models used in the above are ProtoNet, MADN, and RCNN.
-Classification accuracy moric is used to make the comparison in which is based on the direct measure of the overall correct as a reaction of the models.
+Classification accuracy metric is used to make the comparison in which is based on the direct measure of the overall correctness of each of the pest models.